 - POLISCI 236S Theories and Practices of Civil Society, Philanthropy, and the Nonprofit Sector

 Note: POLISCI 299A only fulfills the WIM requirement for students who are writing an honors thesis in Political Science.

 - No more than two 3-unit Stanford Introductory Seminar courses can be applied toward the 70 unit major requirement.

 - All courses applied toward the major must be completed for a letter grade of 'C' or higher, except for those taken in the winter and spring quarters of the 2019-2020 academic year.
 Winter 2019-20 courses with a grade of 'CR' (credit) and spring 2019-20 courses with a grade of 'S' (satisfactory) may count toward the major.

 Counting non-Political Science Courses Toward the Major

 - Students may count up to 25 units of coursework from outside the Political Science Department toward the Political Science major.
 Pre-approved non-Political Science courses are listed on the Pre-Approved Courses page and can be applied directly to the major.
 Courses from outside of the department that have not been pre-approved can be petitioned toward the major using a petition form.
 Course petitions are reviewed and, if appropriate, approved by the Director of Undergraduate Studies.
-Petitions must be submitted to the Student Services Manager, Jennifer Radley, within one quarter of course completion or within one quarter of declaring the major.
+Petitions must be submitted to Brenna Curtis, the Undergraduate Program Administrator, within one quarter of course completion or within one quarter of declaring the major.
 Pre-approved and petitioned courses may be applied to the major in any combination of the following ways:

 - Up to one pre-approved or petitioned course may count toward the primary track.